gvwilson/thirdbit/src/fiction/santas/index.md

 The ray gun just lay there the whole time like an unopened note for his parents from his writing teacher.[^writing-teacher]

 [^writing-teacher]: The first time Finner had to bring home a note from that teacher, his parents let it sit on the dinner table *until dinner* before opening it.
-They didn't mention it or even look at it, which of course meant Finner couldn't think about anything else.
+They didn't mention it or even look at it until then, which of course meant Finner couldn't think about anything else.
 It turned out to be a reminder about an overdue book addressed to another student, which left Finner feeling somehow cheated out of a calamity.

 "Right," Finner muttered under his breath.
 He picked up the ray run gingerly with just his thumb and one finger.
 The porthole was definitely glassless.
 He brightened slightly.
-Maybe instead of just being baggage he could actually help Santa Hood (and Santa Greenwood too, of course).
+Maybe instead of just being baggage he could actually help Santa Hood.
+*And Santa Greenwood too, of course,* he added hastily in his head.
-For a moment he saw himself standing beside them, blasting away with the ray gun while his new-found teammates tossed their grenades and waved their ax menacingly.
+For a moment he saw himself standing beside her—er, them, blasting away with the ray gun while his new-found teammates tossed their grenades and waved their ax menacingly.
 Maybe he could even—